 Chartreux – fun facts

-- In 2007 there were only two dozen breeders of these cats in the whole of North America;
+- In 2007 there were only two dozen breeders of these blue cats in the whole of North America;

 - The French president Charles de Gaulle called his Chartreux Gris-Gris, referring to the cat’s color and an African lucky charm;